OpenDSA/OpenDSA/RST/source/Development/AnalAsymptotic.rst

 Because the phrase
-"has an upper bound to its growth rate of :math:`f(n)`" is long and often used when discussing algorithms, we adopt a special notation, called :dfn:`big-Oh notation`.
+"has an upper bound to its growth rate of :math:`f(n)`" is long and often used when discussing algorithms, we adopt a special notation, called :term:`big-Oh notation`.
 If the upper bound for an algorithm's growth rate (for, say, the worst case) is \(f(n)\), then we would write that this algorithm is "in the set :math:`O(f(n))` in the worst case"